tevelee/Eval/README.md

 ### [Color parser](tbd)

-A color parser is also used by the BFF project I mentioned before.
+A color parser is also used by the BFF (Backend For Frontend, not 👭) project I mentioned before.
 It can parse Swift Color objects from many different styles of strings, such as `#ffddee`, or `red`, or `rgba(1,0.5,0.4,1)`.
 I included this basic example in the repository as well.

 ## 🙋 Contribution